dn0sar/frontal_poc/README.md

     ```
   - Too low values will either produce a `segmentation fault` or will cause the program to wait indefinately.
 Try first to re-load the kernel module and relaunching the app in these cases, and if the errors keep happening increase the value of `SGX_STEP_TIMER_INTERVAL`.

-There are several other parameters that can be played with in [app/frontal/Makefile.config](app/frontal/Makefile.config).
+There are several other parameters that can be played with in [frontal/Makefile.config](frontal/Makefile.config).
 But the default ones should clearly show a high attack success probability.

 **Important:** If you get a log with several of the following messages:
 `[main.c] Caught fault 11!
 Restoring enclave page permissions.` Please make sure that CPU `CR4.UMIP` bit is unset.
 This is necessary for the code to run properly.

 ## Running the Attack

 Follow these few steps to run the PoC for the Frontal attack.
+This PoC executes two identical branches containing only `mov` and `test` instructions after each other.
+A secret value decides which path is taken at each iteration.
+The attacker then sees a list of timings and based on those tries to detect which of the two identical branches is executed.
+The number of instructions in the branches can be configured as well as their initial alignments.

-1. Go to the frontal poc: `cd app/frontal`
+1. Go to the frontal poc: `cd frontal`
 2. Make sure that the variable `ATTACK_SCENARIO` in [Makefile.config](Makefile.config) is set to `MICROBENCH` to run this PoC.
 3. The command `make plot` runs the tests, plots the results and calculates the attack success probability
     - Plots are saved in the plot folder.
 Note that if the peaks for the two branches are not overlapping the CPU is vulnerable